RuZhan2024/10_health_33724876/README.md

 * Node.js **18+**
 * MySQL **8+**
 * A MySQL user with permission to run `create_db.sql` and `insert_test_data.sql` once.
+* (Optional) An OpenWeatherMap API key if you want the weather feature to be fully functional.

 ### Steps